How to set up Mac for games [Tips from real gamers]

 To ensure your gaming on Mac doesn’t suffer from shutdowns or lagging, it’s good to keep an eye on any background processes that could potentially hog your RAM or CPU.
 This way, if something’s slowing everything down, you can quit it in time to save your game.

-The only problem with using it while playing Mac games is that it’s impossible to track at the same time.
-Luckily, there’s an alternative performance monitor that lives in your menu bar.
+You can get an overview of processes and applications that use the most memory, CPU, and disk resources on your Mac with macOS built-in Activity Monitor.
+The only problem with using it while playing Mac games is that it’s impossible to track at the same time. iStat Menus, which I've mentioned above, is a great alternative performance monitor that lives in your menu bar.

 iStat Menus collects comprehensive real-time system data and displays detailed stats right where you can see them.
 The app is really light on your system and can quickly help you get a feel for the kind of issue that might be affecting your gaming on Mac (be it a broken fan or a CPU-heavy app running in the background).

-Upgrade to macOS Sonoma
+Upgrade to the latest macOS

-It is also worth mentioning the recent improvements in the latest macOS version, called Sonoma.
-It introduces an all-new Game Mode that prioritizes CPU and GPU resources specifically for gaming.
-By minimizing background tasks that could potentially impact game performance, Sonoma ensures that your gaming experience remains smooth and uninterrupted.
+Game Mode minimizes background tasks that could potentially impact game performance and ensures that your gaming experience remains smooth and uninterrupted.
 It also addresses latency issues when using accessories such as AirPods and game controllers, giving you a seamless and responsive gaming experience.

 Game Mode turns on automatically when you start a game.
 A notification appears to let you know it's on.